The Poodle is one of the best family dogs in the world.

 The lovable Labradoodle is the most popular Doodle mix of all time.
 You will have almost certainly seen one at the dog park!

 An advantage of this mix is their potential of a hypoallergenic coat.
-They are a great choice for anyone who wants to experience the love of a Labrador without triggering an allergic reaction.
+They are a great choice for anyone who wants to experience the love of a Labrador without triggering an allergic reaction to their coat.

 However, this does not mean that the Labradoodle is a low energy mix.